marcgloor/pulsechain/README.md

 Current uptime:         3d 15h 37m 11s  since  10:53:07 25/05/23
 ```

-5. Monitoring: <update-follows> (currently using MRTG)
+#### Monitoring: <update-follows> (currently using MRTG)

 ### Networking

+#### Failover / BCP
-1. Failover / BCP: I got a second spare (slave) internet router that is identical to my (master) router
+I got a second spare (slave) internet router that is identical to my (master) router

-2. Regular latency checks / Bandwith of 1000 Mbit/s.
+#### Regular latency checks
+Bandwith of 1000 Mbit/s.
+Measure using the tool speedtest.

+#### Routing
-3. Access to a configurable router for firewall, static routes and port-forwarding (even to temporarily activate a DMZ to your validator if needed).
+Access to a configurable router for firewall, static routes and port-forwarding (even to temporarily activate a DMZ to your validator if needed).

+#### IP Address
-4. Static IP (I don't have one but I use dynamic DNS and homebuilt scripts to mitigate unforseen effects should my ISP or my router change the IP address (e.g. via DHCP after a lease expired).
+Static IP (I don't have one but I use dynamic DNS and homebuilt scripts to mitigate unforseen effects should my ISP or my router change the IP address (e.g. via DHCP after a lease expired).
+I also log my public ip using the attached crontab job (see etc-crontab)